burcuku/home/_pages/about.md

 * [Apr'23] I’m excited to share that I’ve received an Amazon Research Award for my proposal "Coverage-directed randomized testing of distributed systems".
 More about the program on the [Amazon Science website](https://www.amazon.science/research-awards/program-updates/79-amazon-research-awards-recipients-announced).

-* [Apr'23] The deadline for the scholarship for [Verification Mentoring Workshop (VMW)'23](http://www.i-cav.org/2023/workshops/mentoring/), we co-organize together with Ankush Desai, Eric Koskinen, Marijana Lazic, and Matteo Sammartino, is extended to May 5th!
+* [Apr'23] The deadline for scholarship applications for [Verification Mentoring Workshop (VMW)'23](http://www.i-cav.org/2023/workshops/mentoring/), we co-organize together with Ankush Desai, Eric Koskinen, Marijana Lazic, and Matteo Sammartino, is extended to May 5th!
 VMW'23 will be co-located with the Int.
 Conf. on [Computer Aided Verification (CAV)'23](http://www.i-cav.org/2023/) in Paris, France, in July 17-22, 2023.

 * I will serve in the PCs of [OOPSLA'24](http://www.wikicfp.com/cfp/program?id=2270&%20Languages) and [ASPLOS'24](https://asplos-conference.org/).